 As you may have noticed, the world is a bit of a mess, and the world of online payments is equally chaotic and replete with bad actors.
 To prevent money laundering, terrorist funding, and other varieties of unpleasantness, Stripe is required to follow Know Your Customer obligations.
 This means that depending on what country you are based in, they may ask you for different types of information, including but not limited to:

 - Your date of birth, legal name, phone number, and address

 - A scan or image of your photo ID (passport, driver's license, or ID).
 Read why.

 - Company Tax ID (if you are selling as a business)

 - Your street address - in other words, you cannot enter a PO Box

-If you live in the UK, US, Canada, or Australia, you will at some point be asked for your photo ID, even if you've set up your account as a business.
-Stripe generally will ask for this information once your account has hit a certain volume (i.e. you've made over a specific amount of money), but they may also do it before your first payout.
+If you live in one of the countries with direct bank payouts, you will at some point be asked for your photo ID, even if you've set up your account as a business.
+Stripe generally will ask for this information once your account has hit a particular volume (i.e. you've made over a specific amount of money), but they may also do it before your first payout.
 Stripe can be very persnickety about this stuff, so don't hesitate to email us if you have questions.